 Leading class discussion: Depending on course enrollment, you will be expected to lead class discussion in one of two ways (or possibly both).
 If enrollment drops to approximately one dozen students in the course, you will be charged with leading class discussion for at least 30 minutes (and likely the entire class session after my opening remarks) at some point during the semester.
 You should email me several days ahead of time with your tentative questions and plan of attack so that I can offer additional questions and offer some hints for the text you will be teaching.

-Leads: In order to minimize duplication, if enrollment is near capacity (or well below a dozen students), you will instead be assigned to prepare a series of BRIEF (three-minute) “leads” on a rotating basis to stimulate our discussion throughout the semester.
+Leads: In order to minimize duplication, if enrollment is near capacity, you will instead be assigned to prepare a series of BRIEF (two- to three-minute) “leads” on a rotating basis to stimulate our discussion throughout the semester.
 I will post these on the website and announce them in class ahead of time.
-You should begin with a concise original summary of your assigned section.
-Beyond that, your job is to tie the passage you’ve been assigned to the themes of the courseideally, by finding a test of tolerance that we could put on Walzer’s or Laursen’s scales or King’s matrix, or by connecting it in some other way to our questions of tolerance and intolerance within specific historical contexts.
-For example, you might open with a question the passage raised for you and some tentative solutions your pages seemed to point to.
-While you might mention other relevant material from elsewhere in the reading, you should try to limit your comments to your passage so as to avoid overlap with other students who are taking the lead on other parts of the text.
+You should begin with a CONCISE (no more than one minute, and ideally just two or three sentences) original summary of your assigned section to jog your classmate’s memory of the section.
+I am specifically requesting that you not bog down class time with lengthy summaries.
+We have all done the reading.
+We do not need a page-by-page account of what we have already read.
+Being able to write a brief summary without relying on ChatGPT, Wikipedia, or any other source is an important skill for you to develop.
+This will be good practice for you, and it will help the class stay focused on your section.
+Then, help the class draw a link between the themes of your section and the themes of the course—ideally, by finding a test of tolerance that we could put on Walzer’s or Laursen’s scales or King’s matrix, or by connecting it in some other way to our questions of tolerance and intolerance within specific historical contexts.
+While you might mention other relevant material from elsewhere in the text, you should try to limit your comments to your passage so as to avoid overlapping with other students who are taking the lead on other parts of the book.
 You must have some sort of argument for your lead: you can’t just say that you found something “interesting”—though you could certainly use that as a springboard.
 You must explain why it seems surprising at first, and what your observation suggests about our course themes.
 You are obviously free to agree or disagree with our texts.

 Following up by email: Although Honors expects all students to contribute to our daily seminar discussion, you may not be able to express every idea that you would like to explore in our limited time.
 I encourage you to email me with your observations, questions, or even links to relevant articles.
 Past students have found it helpful to articulate an idea by explaining it in an email to me, and this is one way introverted students in particular can show that they are truly engaged in the course.